SkyLocation Icon

 6. Cost — What's the real price for full offline functionality?

-• Displays live accuracy so you know how reliable your fix is
+• Exact coordinates, altitude, speed, and live accuracy so you know how reliable your fix is

 • SOS message preparation with coordinates (Pro)

-• No account required, no data collection
+• Available on iPhone and Android.
+No account required, no data collection

 Price: Free.
-Pro upgrade €2.99 (one-time, lifetime).
+Pro upgrade €2.99 (one-time, lifetime — no subscription, unlike every paid map app below).

 Why coordinates matter more than maps